percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 ## 8. (Optional) Set up static IP

-When the guest OS starts, it will get an IP address from the virtual host's DHCP server.
+When the guest OS starts, it will get an IP address from the hypervisor's DHCP server.
 This IP can change each time the guest OS is restarted.
-Setting a static IP for the guest OS can avoid having to check the IP address whenever the guest is restarted.
+Setting a static IP for the guest OS avoids having to check the IP address whenever the guest is restarted.

 **CLI {{icon.keyboard}}**